aterrel/aterrel.github.com/source/_posts/2012-10-28-python-packaging.markdown

 ---
 layout: post
 title: "Python Packaging"
-date: 2012-10-25 14:42
+date: 2012-10-28 20:08
 comments: true
 categories: Packaging
 ---

-There are two major hurdles to Python disrupting the entire HPC work stack: packaging and dynamic loading.
+There are two major hurdles to Python disrupting the entire HPC work stack: packaging and [dynamic loading](http://pyvideo.org/video/1201/solving-the-import-problem-scalable-dynamic-load).
 Today I want to discuss the packaging issue.
 While there are many people working on these hurdles, it is my opinion that the community needs to seek out methods to solve these hurdles together in a satisfactory way.
 I see this problem taking shape in many different